02 May

 Operational practices

 During elevated fire risk conditions, CORE implements more sensitive circuit protection settings, which we call alternate relay settings (ARS).
-ARS allow the devices that protect the line to trip the instant there is a fault, like if a tree falls into our lines.
+ARS react instantaneously to a fault — such as a tree on the line — and limit the line to one attempt to restore, which then cuts the power immediately if the fault is still present.
 Crews then patrol the deenergized circuit to find and fix the cause of the outage before we reenergize the line.
-Because ARS do not allow the equipment to self-restore power, there may be sustained outages
+ARS do not preemptively turn off any part of our system, but may create sustained outages instead of blinks.

 Community outreach